Our CFAB first approach is an extended four year pathway which has been designed to provide school leavers with the best in delivery and support.

 - First professional exam taken after at least three months on programme to allow school leavers to adjust to the workplace and study

-- 1 set day study leave per week - a feature of multiple top ‘rate my apprenticeship’ employers
+- One or two set days study leave per week - a feature of multiple top ‘rate my apprenticeship’ employers

 The first four papers on the pathway below would all be delivered via scheduled study dates which we would plan to deliver via Live Online.
 Live Online delivery will provide school leavers with a peer network that they can be a part of right throughout their first year of study.
 A supporting peer network is valuable to school leavers and this has been underlined by our best practice research.